CommitThisLater/OnApp2Proxmox/README.md

 5. Create a new VM on the Proxmox host.
 6. Transfer and import the disk images.

+## Linux Swap space
-Do not migrate the swap disk for Linux VMs, swap will be added to the primary disk.
+It's important to note that we must maintain the current setup with swap disks as below, Do not migrate the swap disk for Linux VMs, swap will be added to the primary disk if a --swapsize is specified during the migration.
+If the source VM has swap, you must migrate it by specifying --swapsize on the migration command.
+If the source VM does not have swap, just omit the --swapsize option.
+Altering the swap status will break the logic.

+# Migrating disks
 You must migrate the primary disk and all other secondary disks.
+Specify the disks in order they are listed in OnApp.

+# Vm specifications
-CPU cores will default to 4 if not specified.
+CPU cores will default to 4 if not specified during the migration.
-RAM will default to 4096MB if not specified.
+RAM will default to 4096MB if not specified during the migration.
+To specify use --cores --memory.

+# Migrating networks
-You must list secondary disks and NICs in the correct order to avoid issues after the migration.
+You must specify network interfaces in the correct order with the primary interface first.
+Use the same virtual MAC address as listed in OnApp to avoid any issues after the migration.
+List network interfaces as follows, --nic <bridge,macaddr,mtu> <bridge,macaddr,mtu>

 ## Supported Operating Systems
 - **Linux:** The script applies the above customisations automatically.